• Skip to primary navigation

 6. Encourage them to share their culture with the class.

-Too often we forget that our native speakers are experts on culture.
-They have so much to offer in terms of cultural relevancy, I’ve never had a native speaker who wasn’t proud to talk about his/her country.
 If you are doing cultural projects, allow them to choose their own country, but don’t MAKE them pick this country if they want to do another one.
 If you allow the others to pick, then it’s only fair to allow them to pick!

 It’s also very important to allow students to speak their language with their vocabulary, rather than asking them to restrict their language to what is being taught in class.
-Too often, we teach one term as the only correct way to say something.
-This can cause the student to be frustrated when he/she perceives his language as less valid than the form you are teaching.
-Encourage your students to use all the terms they know, and they’ll have pride in their language.
+Too often, we teach one term as the only correct way to say something, and this can be a problem if we’re teaching native speakers.

 Vocabulary can vary greatly from one country to the next, but this doesn’t mean all the terms aren’t correct.
 You only need to observe a conversation between someone from France, Canada, and Senegal to see the richness of the language you are teaching!
-As a teacher, it can be intimidating to realize that we don’t know all the words, and that’s okay.
-The students might know things you don’t know.
-Allow them to teach you.

 7. Vary your questions and your student groups.